porrasdanddie/cypress-documentation/source/guides/guides/stubs-spies-and-clocks.md

 ## Stubs

-A stub is a way to modify a function and delegate control overs its behavior to you (the programmer).
+A stub is a way to modify a function and delegate control over its behavior to you (the programmer).

 A stub is most commonly used in a unit test but is still useful during some integration/e2e tests.